Vlachokerasia: Early modern history

 Through the early modern period the region of Arcadia and Peloponnesus in general was not well documented.
-As a part of Arcadia, Vlachokerasia had been in the possession of the Ottoman Empire since the 1460s.
+Being within Arcadia, Vlachokerasia was under the control of the Despotate of the Morea until its capture by the Ottoman Empire in 1460.
 In 1661 the peninsula became a province within the empire known as the Eyalet of the Morea.
-Following the victory of Republic of Venice over the Ottomans in the Morean War in 1688, the peninsula fell into the hands of the Venetians who appointed an Italian governor-general to administer the new Regno di Morea (English: Realm of the Morea').
-Morea was divided into four provinces; at this time, Vlachokerasia was under the authority of the district of Tripolizza in the northeastern province of Romania.
-The Venetians attempted to revitalize the Morean economy and produced a wealth of records which are preserved in the Venetian State Archives.
-For example, population records such as the census of 1700, undertaken under the direction of governor-general Francesco Grimani, shed light on local demography: in Grimani's 1700 census the village of 'Vlaco Chierasia' was recorded with a population of 200 people in 48 families.
-However, an ineffective tithe-collection system alienated the local population and forced large numbers of indebted villagers to flee – within the province of Romania, hundreds of families were recorded fleeing per year.
-The unpopularity of the Venetians among the local population meant that when the Ottomans recaputred Morea in 1715, the local population did not resist.
+Following the victory of Republic of Venice over the Ottomans in the Morean War in 1688, the peninsula became a Venetian colony governed by a Provveditore Generale as the Kingdom of the Morea.
+The village of Vlachokerasia was situated within the district of Tripolizza in the northeastern province of Romania.
+The Venetians attempted to revitalize the Morean economy and produced a large amount of records which are preserved in the State Archives of Venice.
+A census conducted by the Venetian administration in 1700 counted 200 people in 48 families residing in the village of 'Vlaco Chierasia'.
+Local tithe-collection policies alienated the local population and caused a large number of indebted villagers to flee.
+The unpopularity of the Venetians among the local population meant that when the Ottomans recaptured Morea in 1715, the local population did not resist.